 Experience Arts and Culture

-You can also see a show by the Seattle Men’s Chorus and Seattle Women’s Chorus are among the largest LGBTQ-identified choruses in the world.
+As a queer film institution, Three Dollar Bill Cinema is committed to highlighting queer stories and creating space for LGBTQ+ filmmakers.
+Or catch a show by the Seattle Men’s Chorus and Seattle Women’s Chorus, which are among the largest LGBTQ+ identified choruses in the world.
 Since their inception, these groups have been committed to advocating for the queer community and welcoming guest artists.

 Dine Out

-Seattle’s food scene is as diverse as its residents, with many fantastic LGBTQ-owned bars and restaurants to support year-round.
+Seattle’s food scene is as diverse as its residents, with many fantastic LGBTQ+ owned bars and restaurants to support year-round.
 Here are just a few to try during your visit.

 Biang Biang Noodles (Capitol Hill): Come for the hand-pulled dry and soup noodles with spicy beef, pork, chicken, and tofu, plus handmade dumplings and crispy baos.